alexforrester/kotlin-constructs/README.md

 # kotlin-constructs

-Examples of using Kotlin language features
+Examples of using Kotlin language features - The first feature is **Value** classes